 The Importance of Food Safety

 Today, people and entities producing, selling, and serving food must take great care to maintain food safety, including compliance with many laws and regulations designed to keep us safe.
-A failure to do so can result in illness and death to those who consume unhealthy food.
+A failure to do so can expose the public to food safety hazards and result in illness and death.

 In this article, we’ll discuss the importance of food safety, as well as the rights of those who suffer personal injury and death due to food poisoning resulting from the negligent or intentional acts of others.